project-repo/cagebreak/README.md

 The current signature is called `cagebreak.sig`, whereas all older signatures will be named after their release version.

+#### Signing Key

+All releases are signed by at least one of the following collection of keys.

+  * E79F6D9E113529F4B1FFE4D5C4F974D70CEC2C5B
+  * 4739D329C9187A1C2795C20A02ABFDEC3A40545F

+Should we at any point retire a key, we will only replace it with keys signed by at least one of the above collection.

+Should we at any point have official mail addresses, their keys will be signed by a valid key noted above.

+The full public keys can be found in `keys/` along with any revocation certificates.

 ### GCC and -fanalyzer